SOFT2021-Data-Science/assignment_clustering/README.md

 <img src="resources/screenshots/scatter.png">

-Run the notebook from E9-4: Mean Shift.
-Try to experiment the solution with various number of clusters.
-Observed the process of implementation of the Mean Shift algorithm and answer the questions:

-What is the difference between k-means and mean shift?
+### What is the difference between k-means and mean shift?

 The Mean shift algorithm is an centroid-based algorithm.
 This means that the goal of Mean shift is to find the center points of the data and in turn reveals the clusters.